bhauman/figwheel-main/docs/docs/hot_reloading.md

 > a unique identifier.
 When a client connects to the Figwheel
 > websocket it can supply this process-id along with the
 > build-id.
 Figwheel only sends messages to clients with the correct
 > identifiers.
-This prevents stale clients and clients from with other
+This prevents stale clients and clients with other
-> build ids getting the wrong reload messages and REPL evals.
+> build-ids from getting the wrong reload messages and REPL evals.

 [broadcast-reloads]: ../config-options#broadcast-reloads